 Nonvascular Plants: Examples, Definition & Characteristics

 This lesson will explore the world of a small and simple type of plant known as a nonvascular plant.
-The lesson will also discuss the types of nonvascular plants and their importance in the environment.
+We'll also discuss types of nonvascular plants and their importance in the environment.

 How would you describe a plant?
 Most people would include some of the following terms in their description: green, tall, leaves, branches, stems, and flowers.
-Although this is what people commonly think of when they think of a plant, there are a group of plants, called nonvascular plants, which are very different from this common image of a plant.
+Although this is what people commonly think of when they think of a plant, there are actually two types of plants: vascular and nonvascular plants, and only one of them matches this common image of a plant.

+Nonvascular plants are commonly found in moist environments so that they are always close to a water source and can absorb the water right into the main part of the plant without relying on roots.
 Nonvascular plants also differ from vascular plants based on their reproductive strategies.
 Unlike some vascular plants that have complex reproductive strategies that include flowers and seeds, nonvascular plants have much more simple reproductive methods.
 Most nonvascular plants reproduce sexually by creating single-celled spores or asexually by vegetative propagation.
-Vegetative propagation is when part of the plant breaks off and develops into a new plant, with the exact same genetic information as the original plant.
+Vegetative propagation is when part of the plant breaks off and develops into a new plant with the exact same genetic information as the original plant.

-Hornworts prefer very moist environments and some are even found submerged in ponds and lakes.
-This type of bryophyte has many thin branch-like structures and looks similar to soft pine needles.
-Hornworts that are submerged can grow larger than mosses and liverworts because the water provides them with support and structure.
+Hornworts have thin branch-like structures and leaves that look similar to soft pine needles.
+These bryophytes prefer very moist environments, and some are even found submerged in ponds and lakes.
+Submerged hornworts can grow larger than mosses and liverworts because the water provides them with support and structure.

-Liverworts are often stated to be the simplest plant.
-They are commonly identified by flattened leaves and for many species the leaves grow in two distinctive rows.
+Liverworts are often called the simplest plant.
+They are commonly identified by flattened leaves that often grow in two distinctive rows.
 Due to their flattened leaves, liverworts grow very low to the ground and form large mats over the surface.
-They can be found in terrestrial or semiaquatic environments and are often referred to as weeds because they can easily take over farm land if the land is moist enough.
+They can be found in terrestrial or semi-aquatic environments and are often referred to as weeds because they can easily take over farm land if the land is moist enough.